mike-brady/Spectrogram-Player/README.md

 </div>
 ```
 ## Custom Settings
 The following settings can be customized to change the look and behavior of the Spectrogram Player.
 There are two ways to change the settings.
 You can set them in HTML or change them in JavaScript.
 Setting values in HTML only apply to the individual instance of the player.
 Setting the values in JavaScript apply to all players.
-HTML settings override JavaScript settings.
+In the case of HTML and JavaScript settings being set at the same time, HTML settings will override JavaScript settings for each individual player.

-### Custom settings on a per player basis
+### Custom Settings on a Per Player Basis
 To change the settings for a specific player, add a "data-[setting-name]" attribute to the parent \<div\> of the player with desired setting value as the value of the attribute.
 ```
 <div class="spectrogram-player" data-width="300" data-height="150">